duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 `conig/environments/test.rb` (this could slow down).
 Somehow when running with headless driver than I do not need to precompile assets for those js tests (this is when I run `rake`).
-But when I run single test `rspec ./spec/features/my_spec.rb` I need to `rm -rf public/assets` (do not know how they appear here) and also `spring stop` so than it will use fresh code (not precompiled)
+But when I run single test `rspec ./spec/features/my_spec.rb` I need to trigger `rm -rf public/assets` (do not know how they appear here) and also `spring stop` so than it will use fresh code (not precompiled).
+Also check `node -v`

 # Rspec